Heaviest objects in the Universe

 • Observations of gravitational effects: Through precise observations, astronomers can detect gravitational effects, such as gravitational lensing, that reveal the mass of distant objects.
 These phenomena are caused by the curvature of space-time due to the mass of an object, such as a galaxy, which distorts the light from objects behind it.

 • Stellar and galactic evolution models: Scientists also use theoretical models of stellar and galactic evolution.
 By comparing these predictions with actual observations, they can determine the mass of stars and galaxies.
+For example, in this context, various cosmic phenomena can be considered that help us understand the structure of the universe.

 • Motion and radial velocity measurements: By observing how stars move within a galaxy or how galaxies move away from each other, astronomers can estimate their masses through velocity equations and observations.